syntelos/jdep/README.txt

-Work in progress
+Status

+  The result set has not been proven to be complete.
+Unexpected experiences parsing the class file constant pool motivate a proof of the result set.

 Usage

   jdep [--top] --path file.jar --class pkg.class

 Description

   Recursively list class dependencies from class in path.

   Path is the usual (classpath) colon (:) delimited list of file system directories and jar files.

   Class is a fully qualified dot delimited classname.
 Inner classes are delimited with '$'.

   With 'top', list the 'java.*' top level classes.

-Known Bugs

-  The result set is known to be incomplete (incorrect).
-Most likely to be a problem in the class file constant pool.
+Notes

+  Inner classes are not reported.